SAP-samples/cap-local-development-workshop/exercises/03/README.md

 jq . ~/.cds-services.json
 ```

 This is a file that the CAP server runtime uses in local development mode to declare and detail which services are (being) provided, and where.
-It will look something like this (the server IDs are process IDs so will be different for you):
+It will look something like this (the server IDs are just process IDs so they will be different for you):

 ```json
 {